raboof/connbeat/README.md

 ## Status

-This is currently a PoC sketch, not in fact functional (and certainly not performant or beautiful).
+This is a proof-of-concept sketch.
+While functional, it is not currently performant or beautiful.

 ## Building